helm

 Configuring Ingress for Different Controllers

-The Midaz Helm Chart optionally supports different Ingress Controllers for exposing services when necessary.
-It is possible to enable Ingress for the following services: Transaction, Onboarding and Console.
-Below are the configurations for commonly used controllers.
+The Midaz Helm Chart supports different Ingress Controllers for exposing services.
+You can enable Ingress for the following services: Transaction, Onboarding, and Console.
+Below are configurations for commonly used controllers.

 NGINX Ingress Controller